gzeuner/Zeus-Commons-APIs/README.md

 You can toggle metadata output on or off by setting the includeMetadata field in the JSON body to true or false.

-Sample data can be found under "examples".
+Sample data can be found under [examples](https://github.com/gzeuner/Zeus-Commons-APIs/tree/main/examples).

 ### Data Nesting
 The application supports data nesting up to four levels, allowing for complex query relationships to be modelled.